eoxhub-workspaces/documentation/applications/narrative_editor.md

 ### Git-Based Editing
 - Users connect their EOxHub account to GitHub
-- Editing an existing narrative, creats forks/branches
+- Editing an existing narrative, creates forks/branches
 - Users can request their work to be reviewed through pull requests in GitHub

 ### Story Rendering